Centre for Tumour Biology

 We bring together research scientists and clinicians to work on the research problems, with a focus always on the validation of ideas and observations in clinically-derived material, to ensure that bench-work is oriented toward understanding a “real” phenomenon.

-Follow the links below to get a sense of what life is like for researchers in our centre:
+Get a sense of what life is like in the Centre: